 Accordingly, for legal and safety reasons, although mailing standards for hazardous materials in DMM 601.10 and this publication closely adhere to 49 CFR, the standards also include many additional limitations and prohibitions and often are more restrictive than the requirements of other commercial carriers.
 For example, 49 CFR allows commercial shippers to send flammable materials by air, but the Postal Service prohibits the mailing of all flammable materials via air transportation.

-Postal Service standards generally limit the mailing of hazardous materials to ORM–D materials as defined in 333.
-However, the standards do permit the mailing of a small number of hazardous materials having a greater handling and transportation risk than ORM–D materials.
-This allowance is limited to the following:
+Postal Service standards generally limit the mailing of hazardous materials to ORM-D, consumer commodity and mailable limited quantity categories as defined in 332-336, but standards do permit the mailing of a small number of hazardous materials having a greater handling and transportation risk than most materials under these categories.

 - Toy propellant devices and safety fuses in Division 1.4S, as permitted in 341.22 and DMM 601.10.11.2.